-Subject to specified limitations set forth in the second Series D purchase agreement, at any time, the holders of 58% of the then-outstanding shares having demand registration rights under the second Series D purchase agreement, which we refer to as registrable shares, may at any time demand in writing that we register all or a portion of the registrable shares under the Securities Act.
+Beginning 180 days after the effective date of the registration statement of which this prospectus forms a part, subject to specified limitations set forth in the second Series D purchase agreement, at any time, the holders of 58% of the then-outstanding shares will have registration rights under the second Series D purchase agreement, which we refer to as registrable shares, may at any time demand in writing that we register all or a portion of the registrable shares under the Securities Act.
 We are not obligated to file a registration statement pursuant to this provision on more than two occasions, and we may defer the filing of a registration for a period of not more than 90 days if we determine in good faith that it would be seriously detrimental to us for a registration statement to be filed.